Private education in Canada: Faith-based schools

 There are many types of faith-based schools in Canada, such as Anglican, Baptist, Christian, Catholic, Jewish, and Islamic.
 Within these faith-based schools, there are single-sex schooling as well as co-ed schools.
 Prior to the 1900s, single-sex faith-based schools were more common as schools were catered towards males.
 The first private-Catholic school in Canada was founded in 1867 and is called Bishop Strachan School, it was catered towards the "whole girl" and is a boarding school.

 Independent schools

-Independent schools are also known typically as 'private schools', they are independently funded and ran, therefore they are under their own jurisdiction and do not have to abide by provincial educational laws.
-They have their own governance that is privately elected which ensures their institutions are sustained.
+Independent schools, also known as "private schools" or "designated colleges", typically provide primary education (kindergarten to grade 12) to students.
+Some may provide vocational and trades training.
+They are independently funded and run and therefore operate under their own rules and bylaws.
+They maintain their own governance structures which ensures that the institutions are sustained.

-This list of the different types of private schools is not exhaustive, however, it serves to showcase the multitude of schools that are available for the public.